firebolt-db/godocs/docs/Guides/query-data/using-the-develop-workspace.md

 ## Running scripts and working with results

 At the bottom of each script tab, you can choose **Run** to execute SQL statements.
 SQL statements can only run on running engines.
 If an engine isn't running, you can select it from the list and then choose the **Start** button for that engine.
-For more information about engines, see [Working with engines](../working-with-engines/working-with-engines.md).
+For more information about engines, see [Operate engines](../operate-engines/operate-engines.md)

 You can run all statements in a script or select snippets of SQL to run.